francis-clairicia/EasyNetwork/docs/source/howto/advanced/standalone_servers.rst

 (i.e., no :keyword:`async` / :keyword:`await`).
 They use (and block) a thread to accept requests, and their methods are meant to be used by other threads for control (e.g. shutdown).

-By default, the runner is ``"asyncio"``, but it can be changed during object creation.

 Server Object
 =============